Fattigman/GrapeTree/README.md

 This is forked version of GrapeTree which will only contain the content responsible for drawing trees on the client-side.
 With this version, there won't be a need for hosting a server with a specific version of GrapeTree, and the software can be tailored towards your specific application.

-To use GrapeTree visualization tools include the scripts found in the js folder and follow the [documentation](https://achtman-lab.github.io/GrapeTree/documentation/developer/index.html).
+To use GrapeTree visualization tools include the scripts found in the js folder to your project and then follow the [documentation](https://achtman-lab.github.io/GrapeTree/documentation/developer/index.html).